Learn how to liven up your homeschool classroom by taking it on the road! Check out these ideas for homeschooling away from home.

 I love the library for so many reasons.
 Besides the fact that it’s a great place to get books for studies and other resource materials, they often offer extra classes for adults and children’s book clubs.

 It’s a quiet place to study, read or check out new books.
 Most libraries even have computers you can use if you don’t have enough at home.

 2. Take a Trip to a Zoo or Aquarium

 Most people live within driving distance to a zoo or aquarium, which are both great places to homeschool!
 You can read about our homeschool trip to the Monterey Bay Aquarium to get some ideas.

-Map skills, reading science, physical education, biology, social interaction, geography (most zoos and aquariums are divided by local animals and those on other continents, etc.) and more!
-Yep sounds like a great and well rounded school day to me!
+You can cover topics like map skills, reading science, physical education, biology, social interaction, geography (most zoos and aquariums are divided by local animals and those on other continents, etc.) and more.

 Local co-ops offer a great chance for the “s” word (socialization) – both with other children and adults.
 They’re also a place where your children can take classes they might not otherwise have access to.